-I have been getting manicures regularly for about 25 years.
-Several years ago, I jumped on the gel polish bandwagon.
+I have been getting manicures regularly for more than 30 years.
+About 5 years ago, I jumped on the gel polish bandwagon.
 Gel polishes wear like iron.
 They don’t chip, stay shiny and look flawless for at least 2 weeks.
 I loved them, and although they cost twice as much as a regular manicure, the wear factor was worth it.
 That was until an ‘age’ spot on my hand began to grow larger and darker.
 There was something about it that did not look right so I went to see my dermatologist.

 Of course, everyone is different.
 Many women will use gel polishes without ever having a problem.
 But is it worth the risk?
 There are other reasons for reconsidering a gel polish manicure, as well.
 Here are a few things I have since learned about gel polishes and UVA drying.